- Log Fire

 The cabin has some beautiful wooden features, some of which are the result of our own woodland management work.
 The post and beam framework at the front of the cabin is made from naturally fallen heartwood oak.
 The window ledges are cherry that we felled as part of a coppice restoration project before we moved into our own woods.
 The bed head is made of holly from the same woods.
 The flooring is reclaimed parquet.
 Not only is it beautiful and very sustainable due to being reclaimed, it increases the feeling of warmth in the cabin.
 There is an electric cool box large enough for bottles of champagne.
 The woodburner heats the cabin and the hot water and the electricity is provided by solar panels.
 There is a generously sized en suite and a kitchenette.
 There is no 240v mains electricity, but there are two USB sockets so that you can charge your phone and other devices.
 The cabin also benefits from wifi.
 There’s a small wardrobe with coat hangers.
 Also a selection of books including wildlife identification guides, a local ordnance survey map and some games.

 If you’d prefer to cook outside, we provide a barbecue for your use.
+There's also a hammock where you can while away some peaceful hours listening to woodland life around you.
 During your stay in the cabin, you are welcome to explore the woodland that Bulworthy Project is set in.
 This woodland has been described by Devon Wildlife Trust as “a mosaic of habitats”.
 It contains areas of species rich grassland, a pond and a stream as well as many varied areas of woodland each with it’s own character.
 It is managed with habitat enhancement as the main priority.
 As well as a multitude of different species of birds including tawny owls and buzzards, you may well see deer and if you’re quiet, you may see badgers, stoats and foxes.

 Conditions of Rental

+A guided walk around the woods is included in the price.
 Due to the nature of the cabin it is not suitable for children.
 We do not allow dogs or other pets at Bulworthy Project due to ground nesting birds and other environmental considerations.
 The cabin is fully wheelchair accessible.
 If you have specific accessibility requirements, please do contact us in advance so that we can cater for your needs.
-Your booking must start on a Monday, Wednesday or Friday and ending on one of these days. (e.g. a stay of Friday to Wednesday) Bookings over Valentine`s day, Christmas and New Year are charged at August prices.
+Flexible arrival and departure days.